mmdemirbas/git_forget_paths/README.md

 1. Prepare a `params.sh` copying from the `sample-params.sh`
 2. Run `git_forget_paths.sh params.sh` to create the repository first time.
-3. Run `git_forget_paths.sh params.sh` againg to update the existing repository from the remote repository.
+3. Run `git_forget_paths.sh params.sh` againg to update the existing repository from the remote repository whenever you want.

 # Usage